 The beautiful nature of Vietnam; a famous view are the typical mountain shapes

 The local currency in Vietnam is the Dong.
-One pound is worth roughly 29.000 Dong.
+One pound is worth roughly 29,000 Dong.
 The cheapest way to pay in Vietnam is by occasionally withdrawing money with a debit card.
 This is because a lot of banks charge fees for each transaction (sometimes also a percentage).
-By occasionally withdrawing money the number of transactions is limited, and with it the added fees.
+By occasionally withdrawing money, the number of transactions is limited, and with it the added fees.
 However, it is still wise to bring your credit card along on your trip, just to be sure.
-Some banks have safety measures in place with regards to making payments abroad, to prevent fraudulent payments.
+Some banks have safety measures in place with regarding payments abroad, in order to prevent fraudulent payments.
 Be sure to check with your bank if any such restrictions are in place and if so, how to remove them.